Snow Gums are the classic alpine tree of the Australian High Country. And they're now at risk!

 I appreciate that your government has responded to this threat, with additional funding for fire fighting efforts, and a quick response to the findings of the Inspector-General for Emergency Management (IGEM) investigation into the 2019/20 bushfires.

 With growing threats caused by more frequent fires, it is clear that entire vegetation communities are now at risk.
-Your government’s program to aerial seed Alpine Ash is helping to keep that species – and the animals that rely on it – from ecological collapse.
+Your government’s program to aerial seed fire damaged Alpine Ash is helping to keep that species – and the animals that rely on it – from ecological collapse.

 It now seems that Snow Gums are facing the same threats that triggered the need to intervene to protect Alpine Ash.
 Across the Victorian mountains we are seeing localised collapse of Snow Gum woodlands because climate driven fires are occurring too frequently.